locationtech/udig-platform/docs/user/en/Layer Menu.rst

 Change Style
 ~~~~~~~~~~~~

-Opens the `Style Editor dialog <Style%20Editor%20dialog.html>`_ for the current layer.
+Opens the :doc:`Style Editor dialog` for the current layer.

 Layer Properties
 ----------------